pluralsh/plural/README.md

 make web
 ```

+In chrome, you may get a warning saying "Your connection is not private".
+To resolve it, enable the `chrome://flags/#allow-insecure-localhost` flag and restart your browser.

 ### Developing Server

 To make changes to the server codebase, you'll want to [install elixir](https://elixir-lang.org/install.html) on your machine.
 For mac desktops, we do this via [asdf](https://asdf-vm.com/guide/getting-started.html), which can be done simply at the root of the repo like so: